Supply Chain Management Needs Practical AI & IDP Technologies

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Tomas Gogar, CEO and co-founder of Rossum, explains why supply chain management should start incorporating practical AI and IDP technologies in its strategies.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Tomas Gogar, CEO and co-founder of Rossum, explains why supply chain management should start incorporating practical AI and IDP technologies in its strategies.

 Artificial intelligence (AI) holds irrefutable potential for improving business operations, but not always in the way people might think.
 For some, AI in the supply chain conjures up images of robots managing conveyor belts or drones accelerating delivery times.
 While this may eventually be the case, the uses of AI in modern supply chain management strategies are much more practical.